 A keyword is a word or a phrase that people type into search engines in order to find certain information online, it is the gateway to guide people to find certain information online.

 Long tail keywords are longer specific phrases or keywords to find what people are searching for, these are normally three or more words.
-This is considered the best practice in Keyword Optimisation.
-The length is not important.
 The significance of how low difficulty, high relevance and the conversion is what matters!

 You wanna be at the top of the page right?
 Of course you do!
 But first, you have to understand how to use keywords.